 Specifies the interval (in seconds) during which an agent can answer a predictive call before T-Server abandons it.
-With a value of 0 (zero), T-Server does not automatically abandon the call, which then rings on the agent desktop until it is answered.
+If the value is set to 0 (zero), T-Server does not automatically abandon the call, which then rings on the agent desktop until it is answered.

-When an emulated predictive dial is made from an emulated Routing Point, and options nas-indication and supervised-route-timeout are set, the value in prd-dist-call-ans-time takes precedence.
-For predictive dialing to work, you must set values greater than 0 (zero) for both options
+When an emulated predictive dial is made from an emulated Routing Point, and options prd-dist-call-ans-time and supervised-route-timeout are set, the value in prd-dist-call-ans-time takes precedence.
+For predictive dialing to work, you must set values greater than 0 (zero) for both options.